platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 the modelling community itself decides to create a community.

-Most of these platforms additionally offer to create versioned DOIs, meaning that each upload gets its own DOI, and all versions are shown on the same page.
+Most of these platforms additionally offer to create versioned DOIs, meaning that each upload gets its own DOI, and there is one single DOI that represents all versions of the package.
 You should use this framework in combination with releases.
 That way, each release gets its own DOI and the contributions to the release are citable.
 Various helpers exist to automate this upload, such as Zenodo's